7 Best Walking Shoes in 2024

 What makes it the best?

 Allbirds Tree Runners is unparalleled in being the superior walking shoe out there and its maximum-extent functionality is what won us over.
-For all-day wear, work, travel, and everything in between, this walking shoe is definitely number one.
+For all-day wear, work, travel, and everything in between, this walking shoe is definitely the most comfortable.
 As if that isn’t enough of a reason, Tree Runners also stands out in sustainability and easy-to-slip-on convenience!

 A forever and a day didn’t feel like a long time when we were in Allbirds Tree Runners.
 One reason we found for our painless long walks is its delightfully firm midsole.
 We validated what we felt through our durometer, which reflected a 29.6 HA hardness that’s slightly softer than the 31.2 HA average.